codewp/easy-sale-badges-for-woocommerce/readme.txt

 == Changelog ==

+= 5.0.0 =
+* Added Countdown timer for embeds (Pro Version).
+* Added Countdown stock for embeds (Pro Version).
+* Added Announcement feature for embeds (Pro Version).
+Note: Help us spread the word by leaving a 5-star review. ❤️😍 Feel free to share your ideas in your review, as we always value your feedback.🌹

 = 4.0.0 =
 * Added Sales Pop up (Pro Version).
 * Compatibility with WooCommerce 9.6.0
-Note: Help us spread the word by leaving a 5-star review. ❤️😍 Feel free to share your ideas in your review, as we always value your feedback.🌹

 = 3.14.0 =
 * Added an option to customize the size of CSS badges and image labels directly on the product page and archive page.